JuliaGizmos/Interact.jl/README.md

 ### `ipywidgets` version

 Interact relies on the `ipywidgets` python package which is an add-on to Jupyter that provides the widgets.
-The 4.x version of `ipywidgets` is installed by default by IJulia as of now.
-It might be the case that you have version 5.x of `ipywidgets` in which case you will need to use the master branch of `Interact` due to backwards-incompatible changes.
-To do this, simply run `Pkg.checkout("Interact")`.
+The 5.x version of `ipywidgets` is installed by default by IJulia as of now.
+It might be the case that you have version 4.x of `ipywidgets` in which case you will need to use the `ipywidgets-4` branch of `Interact` due to backwards-incompatible changes.
+To do this, simply run `Pkg.checkout("Interact", "ipywidgets-4")`.
 You can run

 ```python
 import ipywidgets
 ipywidgets.__version__
 ```

 in the python shell used by Jupyter to find out which version of ipywidgets you have.
+(Pkg.build("Interact") should also tell you which version of ipywidgets you have)